 - i.
-HMOs must monitor and collect data on success in reaching Medicaid SSI members to provide a screen.
-HMOs must monitor member screens completed timely, members who refused, and members who were unable to contact. - ii.
-HMOs with inadequate screen completion success rates, as determined by the Department to be less than a 50% success rate for initial screening of Medicaid SSI members will be responsible for remediation of the score including but not limited to a root cause analysis and developing a Department approved plan to improve member screen completion scores.
+The HMO must monitor and collect data on success in reaching Medicaid SSI members to provide a screen.
+The HMO must monitor member screens completed timely, members who refused, and members who they were unable to contact. - ii.
+If the HMO has an inadequate screen completion success rate, as determined by the Department to be less than a 50% annual success rate for initial screening of Medicaid SSI members, then the HMO must remediate the rate.
+This remediation includes but is not limited to a root cause analysis and developing a Department approved plan to improve member screen completion rates. - iii.
+If the HMO has screen completion success rates of less than 50% for more than one measurement year, then the HMO may be subject to action as provided under Article XIV.D.